 Enter any changes to the usage quantity you want to make through this field.
 For example, if the Usage Summary screen reports usage of 85, and after reviewing the transactions involved, you wish to modify the usage to 50, simply type 50 in the Override field and Usage automatically updates to 50.

-To aid you in this analysis, you can Zoom to display detailed information about the various transactions used for tracking usage.
-In the example below, the transaction detail screen is shown which corresponds to the Usage shown for period two.
-Usage in the detail transaction screen is shown as negative numbers, and if added together, equal the usage shown on the main usage summary.
+To aid you in this analysis, you can zoom to display detailed information about the transactions that make up the Usage total.